Wall Street gains ground as crude prices and oil company stocks rise after the US raid on Venezuela

-NEW YORK (AP) — Stocks rose in morning trading on Wall Street Monday to kick off the first full week of the new year, led by energy and technology companies.
+NEW YORK (AP) — Stocks rose in afternoon trading on Wall Street Monday to kick off the first full week of the new year, led by a mix of big energy and technology companies.

 Markets in Asia and Europe were mostly higher.

 President Donald Trump has floated a plan for U.S. oil companies to help rebuild Venezuela’s oil industry.
-Chevron surged 5% and Exxon Mobil rose 2% for some of the strongest gains in the market.
+Chevron surged 5.4%, Exxon Mobil rose 2.1% and ConocoPhillips rose 3% for some of the strongest gains in the market.

 After years of neglect and international sanctions, Venezuela’s oil industry is in disrepair.
 It could take years and major investments before production can increase dramatically.
 But some analysts expect its current output of about 1.1 million barrels a day could double or triple fairly quickly.

 Wall Street is also watching the technology sector as the industry kicks off its annual CES trade show in Las Vegas.
-Nvidia rose 0.3% and Intel jumped 2%.
+Nvidia fell 0.7% and Intel rose 0.5%.

 Investors are particularly focused on advancements in artificial intelligence, or AI.
 The sector led the broader market to a series of records in 2025 on expectations that AI will continue to drive advancements and profits for a wide range of technology companies.
 The latest updates on AI from influential technology companies could help shed more light on whether the big investments are worth the potential financial risks.

 Companies like Nvidia have been heavily investing in the technology, while investors on Wall Street have made those companies among the most valuable in the world.
-Their outsized valuations now drive much of the movement for major indexes.
+Their outsized valuations now drive much of the movement for major indexes, including the record run for major indexes in 2025.

+The broader market is poised to gain even more ground as last year's momentum continues with growing corporate earnings and several other factors, according to Mark Hackett, chief market strategist at Nationwide.

+“The market’s broad, confident and consistent march upward, and the absence of emotion-based selling, tells you we’re starting the year on pretty solid footing,” Hackett wrote, in a note to investors.

-Treasury yields held relatively steady in the bond market.
-The yield on the 10-year Treasury fell to 4.18% from 4.19% late Friday.
-The yield on the two-year Treasury, which moves more closely with expectations for what the Federal Reserve will do, fell to 3.46% from 3.48% late Friday.
+Treasury yields edged lower in the bond market.
+The yield on the 10-year Treasury fell to 4.15% from 4.19% late Friday.
+The yield on the two-year Treasury, which moves more closely with expectations for what the Federal Reserve will do, fell to 3.45% from 3.48% late Friday.

 Wall Street will get several economic updates this week that will also be watched by the Fed as it determines interest rate policy.